microsoft/TypeScript-React-Native-Starter/README.md

 npm install --save-dev enzyme @types/enzyme enzyme-adapter-react-16 react-dom @types/enzyme-adapter-react-16
 ```

-#### Note:
+#### Note
-Currently we are using the adaptor for the web site as there isn't an adaptor yet for React native.
-The test case here will pass but you will see warnings.
+Currently we are using the adaptor for the web site as there isn't an adaptor yet for React Native.
+The test case here will pass but you may see warnings.
 See [github issue](https://github.com/airbnb/enzyme/issues/1436) for updates.

 Now let's create a `__tests__` folder in `src/components` and add a test for `Hello.tsx`: